tanishaagarwal03/RemyTheRat/stl_files/readme.md

-This contains all the versions of the STL files that we used for the project.
+This contains latest version of the STL files that we used for the project.